ianterrell/cocoapodsbug/README.md

 1. Project with Swift
 2. Cocoapods using `use_frameworks!`
 3. pod install a sub-project that has Objective-C
+4. Inlcude the Google Mobile Ads in your *.podspec file

 Then you fail with `target has transitive dependencies that include static binaries`